Thomas Robbins (minister)

 Rev. Thomas Robbins, D.D.
-(August 11, 1777 – September 13, 1856) was a Congregational minister, a bibliophile, and an antiquarian.
-He became the first librarian of the Connecticut Historical Society.
+(August 11, 1777 – September 13, 1856) was an American Congregational minister.
+A bibliophile and an antiquarian, he became the first librarian of the Connecticut Historical Society.

-Early years
+Early life and education

 Robbins was born in Norfolk, Connecticut, the ninth child of the Rev. Ammi Ruhamah Robbins, and Elizabeth (Le Baron) Robbins.
 Ammi was the first minister of Norfolk.
 He had 12 siblings.

 Robbins entered Yale University at the age of 15.
 In January 1796, he began a diary which he kept up through 1854.
 While in college, Robbins also began collecting books, a passion that would eventually define his life.

 He graduated from Yale in 1796, though he spent his senior year at Williams College, where his father was a trustee, and is listed as a 1796 alumnus of Williams as well.

 Career

 Teacher and minister

 For the first six years after graduating from university, Robbins taught, preached, and studied theology.
 In 1798, he was licensed to preach by the Litchfield North Association.
 From 1799 to 1802, he was in charge of the Danbury, Connecticut's academy.

 In 1803, the Connecticut Missionary Society, the evangelistic arm of the Connecticut General Association of Congregational ministers, sent him to a new settlement on the Western Reserve, Ohio where he spent three years organizing churches before returning to New England in poor health.
-From 1808-1827, he preached in East Windsor, Connecticut.
+From 1808 to 1827, he preached in East Windsor, Connecticut.
 His brother, Rev. Francis L. Robbins, was the pastor in the next town of Enfield, Connecticut.
 From there he went to preach in Stratford, Connecticut.
 Robbins succeeded his uncle, Rev. Lemuel Le Baron, as Congregational minister in Mattapoisett, Massachusetts, preaching his first sermon there September 25, 1831.

-In 1837, Robbins was appointed to the Massachusetts State Board of Education.
+In 1837, Robbins was appointed to the Massachusetts Board of Education.
 The following year, he received the Doctor of Divinity degree from Harvard Divinity School.
-Robbins was a Trustee of Williams College from 1842-1853.
+Robbins was a Trustee of Williams College from 1842 to 1853.
 He was also elected to the Connecticut Academy of Arts and Sciences, and the National Institution of Science of Washington.

 He was elected a member of the American Antiquarian Society in 1815.